 The science behind Crystal Crop Fever

 Most of the games on ScienceAtHome are a search in a complex landscape, where we look for the best solution to a given problem.
 This search can be conceptualized as walking through a high-dimensional complex landscape with some rationale behind what the next step should be, a process called optimization.
 The most efficient optimization method is very dependent on the problem type and it is not always straightforward to identify the proper method.
 E.g. in quantum physics it had been shown that all peaks in the problem landscape had equal height given there were no restrictions on the properties of the solution .
 Thus, a simple local optimization, which finds the top of the first available peak, would do just fine.
-Quantum Moves showed, however, that as you introduce some limitations on the solution such as how slow it is allowed to be this assumption breaks down, and other methods are required .
+However, as you introduce limitations on the solution such as how slow it is allowed to be, this assumption breaks down, and other methods are required.

 There is a long tradition of social science looking into human problem solving as an optimization problem, i.e. people trying to improve their performance by paying attention to what they've done in the past, much like some computer algorithms.
 Yet, humans seem so much better at it (Carruthers and Stege 2013).
 Research of this kind has so far been purely conceptual, using optimization search as a model of how humans solve problems.
 Human problem solving is such a tremendously complex cognitive endeavor that even though there are strong traditions across multiple fields (psychology, cognitive science, anthropology), this research has brought little insight into how humans solve problems.
 However, by creating an environment where people solve highly complex optimization problems (wrapped inside a game) we can more thoroughly understand human problem-solving behavior, by i.e. benchmarking it to computer algorithms.